Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11.
 Directories, a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users and regular files will not be changed.

 Task 12.
 More directories, a  script that creates a directory called my_dir with permissions 751 in the working directory.

+Task 13.
+Change group,  a script that changes the group owner to school for the file hello